f-hafner/magutils/README.md

 Extracting key tables

--   `authors_proquest`: Source PhD graduates in the U.S.
+-   `get_proquest`: Source data on dissertations in United States from ProQuest.

 -   `get_links`: Load links between ProQuest and MAG.
 Can be links from PhD graduates to MAG authors, or from PhD advisors to MAG authors